yorkulibraries/coding-standards/README.md

 # Coding Standards and Best Practices

 The following are recommended style guides for PHP and Ruby programs developed by staff at the York Libraries.
-These are meant to be a good introduction and staff are recommended to follow industry standards whenever possible.
+These guides are meant to be a starting point and staff are recommended to follow industry standards whenever possible.

 ## PHP Style Guide
 - https://gist.github.com/ryansechrest/8138375